0xffvirus/MorseCode/README.md

 # MorseCode
-Mordecode with Arduino lcd and push button
+MorseCode with Arduino lcd and push button